 Sennen Cove was originally a small fishing village and although not geographically a cove ended up being called that anyway.
 It is nestled in the shelter of the massive lump of granite that is Pedn Men Du and today still has a small fishing fleet but relies mainly on tourism for its lifeblood.
-There is a large sandy beach which is lifeguarded during the main parts of the season, from Easter to end of October.
+There is a large sandy beach which is life guarded during the main parts of the season.
 This and the beach just north of it, Gwenver, are well known, good surfing beaches hosting surfers throughout the year.
-There are two surf schools in The Cove, Sennen Surfing School and Smart Surf.

-There are two main car parks down in The Cove itself, the beach car park at the bottom of the hill on the way down and the harbour car park at the other end of The Cove.
-During busy times an overflow car park is available in the field at the top of the hill but will involve a stank down the footpath beside the road which is definitely not pushchair or wheelchair friendly.
+There are two main car parks down in the cove itself, the beach car park at the bottom of the hill on the way down and the harbour car park at the other end of the cove.
+During busy times an overflow car park is available in the field at the top of the hill.

-There is a 17th century fisherman's inn, The Old Success, that serves food more recently only to residents and those that book in advance.
-Along the road is a fish & chip restaurant and further still is the Sennen Cove Café which is open from breakfast to teatime and is also licensed.
+There is a 17th century fisherman's inn, The Old Success, that serves food all day during the height of the season and Ben Tunnicliffe at Sennen Cove, a restaurant at the far end of the beach car park.
+Along the road is a fish & chip restaurant and further still is the Little Bo Café which is open from breakfast to tea time and is also licensed.
 There is a general store, The Old Boathouse which sells groceries, newspapers, off licence, local produce and gifts as well as beach goods such as wetsuits and buckets and spades.
-Fresh fish is available in the freezer, sourced from a local supplier.
-The shop also serves as the Visitor Information Contact Point and is open from mid-March to end October as well as Christmas and New Year.
-Just along from the shop is the Ice Cream Kiosk and further still is the Round House Gallery and gift shop.
-Back in the beach car park is a surf shop, The Surf Company, selling professional surf equipment, casual clothing and accessories.
+The shop also serves as the Visitor Information Contact Point.
+Just along from the shop is the Ice Cream Kiosk and further still is the Round House Gallery.
+Back in the beach car park is a surf shop selling professional surf equipment and casual clothing.

-There are public toilets situated in both car parks at each end of the cove with a separate disabled facility attached to both.
+There are public toilets situated in both car parks, either end of the cove with a separate disabled facility in the beach car park.

-Sennen Cove sits astride the South West Coast Path leading to Land's End in the west and St Just to the north and consequently is frequented by walkers.
+Sennen Cove sits astride the South West Coastpath leading to Land's End in the west and St Just to the north and consequently is frequented by walkers.
 The path to Land's End is relatively easy going with the hardest part being the climb to the old coastguard watch house at the top of Mayon Cliff.
-Here, t: 01736871 215 m: info@old-boathouse.com w: www.old-boathouse.com @theoldboathous1 during the season, the National Trust have a small presence.
+Here, during the season, the National Trust have a small presence.
 The path is less than a mile long and will take an average walker about half an hour.
 It is not suitable for pushchairs or wheelchairs.
-There is an alternative path or bridleway/cycle path, which runs from the end of Maria's Lane, parallel to the Coast Path to Land's End.
+There is an alternative path or bridleway/cycle path, which runs from the end of Maria's Lane that runs parallel and above the cove, to Land's End.